 Stay informed about weather conditions and trail updates from local sources.
 Carry a first aid kit, and be prepared for emergencies.
 Register your trekking plans with local authorities or your trekking agency.

-Manaslu Circuit trek cost
+14 Day Manaslu Circuit trek itinerary Cost

 Manaslu Circuit trek Cost Breakdown